Nutrition in Schools Policy

 The health and wellbeing of students is relevant to their learning and is important to schools.
 The present and future health of students can be enhanced by quality learning and positive experiences at school.

-The Australian Dietary Guidelines for Children and Adolescents are designed to help young people and their families choose food and drink for a healthy life.
+The Australian Dietary Guidelines (2013) are designed to help young people and their families choose food and drink for a healthy life.

 LegislationFood Act 2003 (NSW) and Food Regulation 2010 (NSW).